augustotx/workers-and-resources-production-calculator/README.md

 # Workers and Resources Production Calculator
 Production Calculator for the game Workers and Resources: Soviet Republic programmed in C.

+Honestly, I don't even know if this program is correct, but I hope it is lol

 # How to run it
 To run it, compile it with GCC and run the executable.
 There's a Linux build script which you can modify for your own uses.